 - Acceptance letter from sponsoring organization

-If awarded, you will receive instructions regarding how you will recieve your funding.
+If awarded, you will receive instructions regarding how you will receive your funding.

 After the conference, you will be required to submit the following in order to process your reimbursement:

 - A two-page reflective report, which should include information on your experience traveling, presenting on your work, and representing the University of Houston at a conference.
-In the essay, the you should describe how attending and presenting at the meeting helped you develop skills in one or more of the following areas: problem solving, effective communication, teamwork, cultural competency, social responsibility, and/or ethical decision making.
+In the essay, you should describe how attending and presenting at the meeting helped you develop skills in one or more of the following areas: problem-solving, effective communication, teamwork, cultural competency, social responsibility, and/or ethical decision-making.